 One of the main flaws in the current monetary system is the continuous manipulation of the base-money by the central banks, which can arbitrarily create new base-money.
 This results in the debasement of the money (visualized above with the price of fiat in gold).

 But Bitcoin is a commodity, the amount of Bitcoin is non-manipulatable by the central banks.
 Central banks cannot “print new Bitcoin“.
 Using Bitcoin as a base-money would take away the central banking money-printing tool.
 In parallel, it would significantly reduce the importance of the central banks.
-This is the key, which
+This is the key.

 The exponential growth of the credit-money